-- Intrinsic perturbative nonlinearities in nanoplasmonics stemming from a redistribution of the electron density caused by the ponderomotive forces of nanoplasmonic fields have been predicted for surface plasmon polaritons [91, 140].
-An intrinsic nonperturbative nonlinear process is the predicted plasmon soliton [141] where strong local optical fields in a plasmonic waveguide cause a significant redistribution of the conduction-electron density. - There are also relevant strongly-nonlinear processes in non-plasmonic materials that are based on nanolocalized fields and are very similar to those in plasmonics.
-Among them are near-field enhanced electron acceleration from dielectric nanospheres with intense few-cycle laser fields [142].
-Another such a process is a strong optical-field electron emission from tungsten nanotips controlled with an attosecond precision [143]. - Finally, a recently predicted phenomenon of metallization of dielectrics by strong optical fields [144, 145] belongs to a new class of highly-nonlinear phenomena where strong optical fields bring a dielectric nanofilm into a plasmonic metal-like state.
+- There are also relevant strongly-nonlinear processes in non-plasmonic materials that are based on nanolocalized fields and are very similar to those in plasmonics.
+Among them are near-field enhanced electron acceleration from dielectric nanospheres with intense few-cycle laser fields [144].
+Another such a process is a strong optical-field electron emission from tungsten nanotips controlled with an attosecond precision [145]. - Finally, a recently predicted phenomenon of metallization of dielectrics by strong optical fields [146, 147] belongs to a new class of highly-nonlinear phenomena where strong optical fields bring a dielectric nanofilm into a plasmonic metal-like state.